 Get some sunlight

-If you work an office job or live in an area that doesn’t have a lot of sun, consider replacing the lightbulbs in your home with vitamin D bulbs.
+If you work at an office job or live in an area that doesn’t have a lot of sun, consider purchasing a vitamin D lamp.

 It’s very rare to get too much vitamin D. But overdose can potentially be very serious.
 Vitamin D toxicity is most likely to be caused by taking too many supplements.

-Vitamin D toxicity has developed when people take 50,000 IU per day of vitamin D for several months.
-This is more than 80 times the typical adult recommended dietary allowance of 600 IU.
+Taking 60,000 IU per day of vitamin D for several months can cause vitamin D toxicity.
+This is about 100 times the typical adult recommended dietary allowance of 600 IU.
 People who have certain health problems may need less vitamin D than the average person and be more susceptible to excess levels.

 Vitamin D toxicity can lead to a buildup of calcium in your blood.
 This is a condition known as hypercalcemia.
 The symptoms include: